Our Customers are Important to Us

-As part of our regular customer satisfaction process, every client is contacted by telephone immediately following their audit.
-This helps us ensure we are providing services that are meaningful and focus on what our customers demand.
+As part of our regular customer satisfaction process, every client is contacted immediately following their audit.
+This helps TRC ensure that we are providing services that are meaningful and focused on our customers’ demands.

 The Net Promoter System is a way of doing business.
-It requires every level of the organization be rigorously, consistently focused on the quality of customer and employee relationships first.
-Installing the Net Promoter System requires a strategic commitment by company leadership, because it defines cultural values and core economics that affect every part of the business system.
+It requires that every level of the organization be rigorously and consistently focused on the quality of customer and employee relationships.
+Installing the Net Promoter System requires a strategic commitment by company leadership because it defines cultural values and core economics that affect every part of the business system.

 The link between customer loyalty and true, sustainable, organic growth is well established, and provides companies with powerful, measurable financial incentives to install the Net Promoter System.
 But unlike financial accounting rules that tempt companies to chase short-term profits at the expense of customer loyalty, the Net Promoter System requires—and inspires—our entire organization to do right by our customers and employees.
 It is the business equivalent of the Golden Rule: treat others as you yourself would want to be treated.

 TRC prides itself on being the most innovative and client-service focused registrar in North America.

 Our customer satisfaction process consists of dedicated Client Service Managers who regularly follow-up with their clients to get timely feedback, which is then passed back to the audit team.
 This allows us to continually improve the way we operate and enhance the experience for our clients.